-The Draft Prospectus was filed with BSE, the Designated Stock Exchange, pursuant to the provisions of the SEBI Debt Regulations and was kept open for public comments for a period of seven Working Days i.e., until 5 p.m. on December 24, 2020.
+The Draft Prospectus was filed with BSE, the Designated Stock Exchange, on September 17, 2021 pursuant to the provisions of the SEBI NCS Regulations and was kept open for public comments for a period of seven Working Days (i.e., until 5 p.m. on September 24, 2021).